Juan-Hilario/MSU-Tutoring-Portal/README.md

 ## What is left to do?
 -   Need more data transfering routes for uploading data to database.
--   Dashboard for TAs and Professors/Admin
+-   Dashboard for Professors/Admin
 -   Reports should be able to get generated on the Professor/Admin side
 -   Facial recognition integration
 -   Add login session Token Authorization
 -   Create Dashboard